rathlorieldc/rathlorieldc/README.md

 - 👋 Hi, ny name is Deysha Rivera
 - 👀 I’m interested in software engineering and cyber security.
-- 🌱 I just finished a B.S. in Software Development and Cyber Security at University of Maryland Global Campus.
+- 🌱 I just finished a B.S. in Software Development and Cyber Security at UMGC.
 - 💞️ These are some of the projects I worked on in school and hopefully there are more to come.